Shadan2002/Weather-app/README.md

 # Weather-app
-This is the information of the weather
+This is the information of the weather.
+Author-Shadan ahmad khan